Titano: Post-Crisis

 The post-Crisis version first appeared in the "Tears for Titano" story in Superman (vol. 2) Annual #1.
 Titano was originally a normal baby chimpanzee used in cruel experiments.
 This lab is headed by Dr. Thomas Moyers and Amanda Waller operating under the orders of Sarge Steel.
 The chimpanzee gains his name from a mean-spirited joke by the other staffers.

 A brief visit by Lois Lane to the government laboratories ends after Titano tries to escape his tormentors by leaping into Lane's arms.
 An accident causes the ape to gain super-strength and grow to enormous proportions.
 Attempting to kill Moyers, whom he sees as his tormentor, Titano is stopped by and engages in a battle with Superman.
 The presence of Lane causes Titano to calm down, as he considered her a friend.
 Moyers uses his equipment to reverse the transformation, but the stress of doing so kills Titano, who dies in Lane's arms.
 She later writes the Daily Planet article "Tears for Titano" in honor of him.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Titano is redesigned and given a new origin as a mutant albino gorilla created by a deranged biophysicist.
-Furthermore, he is only slightly larger than a normal gorilla.
+Additionally, he is only slightly larger than a normal gorilla.
 Titano is later depicted as a cyborg with a glowing inner body.

 In the series Titans, Titano attacks a nuclear power station that is minutes away from meltdown.
-When the Teen Titans arrive, Beast Boy transforms into a Tamaranean creature and battles Titano while the plant is evacuated and Cyborg deals with the nuclear core.
+When the Teen Titans arrive, Beast Boy battles Titano while the plant is evacuated and Cyborg deals with the nuclear core.
 Starfire and Donna Troy knock out Titano, who is taken away by the military.

 Titano appears in Supergirl (2025), where he is shrunken to the size of a dog, nicknamed "Tinytano", and joins the Super-Pets alongside Krypto and Streaky.